-The Clonfinlough Stone is located near the village of Clonfinlough in co.Offaly.
-This national monument has mysterious carvings which may date from anytime between c.1000BC and 1400AD.
-The stone is 10 foot x 8 feet and is completely covered with rock art carvings including cup marks, a cross and even a foot print.
+The Clonfinlough Stone is located near the village of Clonfinlough in County Offaly.
+This national monument has mysterious carvings that may date from any time between c.1000BC and 1400AD.
+The stone is 10-foot x 8-foot and is completely covered with rock art carvings including cup marks, a cross, and even a footprint.
 It was always believed to date from the bronze age, and a recent discovery of a nearby settlement gives weight to this argument however recent observations have noticed similarities between its carvings and carvings found in the north of Spain, particularly near Galicia.
 A new theory is that this stone was the medieval pilgrimage route between the nearby Monastery of Clonmacnoise and Santiago de Compostella and may have therefore been a stopping point for traveling pilgrims.
-The carvings may therefore be Christian and date from the mid 1400′s.
+The carvings may, therefore, be Christian and date from the mid 1400′s.